The Narrows, Queensland: Geography

 The waters and inlets of the Coral Sea form the north-western, northern, and north-eastern boundaries.
 The locality shares its name with The Narrows channel on the north-east of the locality (23.6367°S 151.0678°E) that separates the Queensland mainland from Curtis Island.

 The northern part of the locality is wetlands and includes Balaclava Island (23.5836°S 150.9230°E).
 Strictly Balaclava is three separate islands as narrow channels pass through Balaclava; it has a combined land area of 46.9 km2.

 Ramsay Crossing is a ford (23.6410°S 151.0775°E) between the locality and Curtis Island.
 It is approximately 500 m across.

 The northern part of the locality is marshland.
-The southerm part of the locality is a protected area consisting of:
+The southern part of the locality is a protected area consisting of: